ant-design/ant-design/components/affix/index.en-US.md

 ## When To Use

-When user browses a long web page, some content need to sticky to viewport.
-It is common for menus and actions.
+When user browses a long web page, some content need to stick to the viewport.
+This is common for menus and actions.

-Please note that Affix should not cover other content in page, especially when the size of viewport is small.
+Please note that Affix should not cover other content on the page, especially when the size of the viewport is small.

 ## API